JetBrains/teamcity-documentation/topics/configuring-teamcity-server-startup-properties.md

 If you have internal properties customized, make sure to note this when you turn to the TeamCity support.

 Server administrators can review and edit internal properties in the TeamCity web UI: go to the __Administration | Server Administration | Diagnostics__ page, select the __Internal Properties__ tab and click __Edit internal properties__.
 Many properties do not require the server restart, but some do.
+When the restart is required we usually note that specifically.

 The properties are stored in the `<`[`TeamCity Data Directory`](teamcity-data-directory.md)`>/config/internal.properties` file.
 The file is a Java [properties file](http://en.wikipedia.org/wiki/.properties).
 Create the file and add a required property `<property name>=<property value>` on a separate line.